oliyh/cljs-webapp-from-scratch/README.md

 When you save this source file with your changes, shadow-cljs will compile and push the updated code into your browser to be evaluated.
 You will see "Hello, world" appear before your eyes!

+This hot-reload functionality, together with shadow-cljs' fast compilation speed and (as we will cover later on) the REPL can really improve your development speed.

 ## Rendering framework